clutchtomcat/afghansandbox/README.md

 Kneeboards are included in the mission by default.
 They are also available for download/printing in the GitHub folders.

 ## Other features
 * "Strongholds."
-There are three stronghols marked in red on the map: Payindi, Korengal, and Tora Bora.
+There are three strongholds marked in red on the map: Payindi, Korengal, and Tora Bora.
 AAA and MANPADS are known to be in these areas.
 * "Thorns."
 These are single insurgents around high-traffic areas that may take potshots at you if you wander into their range.
 Tactical overheads are recommended when landing.